0xfede/fseh/README.md

 ### Machine(states:StateTable, initialState?:string)

-Creates a new state machine with the definition passed as `states` and, optionally, transits it to the `intialState`.
+Creates a new state machine with the definition passed as `states` and, optionally, transits it to the `initialState`.

 ### Machine.process(name:string, ...args:any[]):Promise<any>